ConesaLab/Basant-TFM/README.md

 * R version 4.5.3
 * PyMOL version 3.1.8
-* AlphaFold2-ptm through ColabFold for the supplied structure predictions
+* ColabFold with the AlphaFold2-ptm model; the supplied structure predictions were generated using NVIDIA L40S GPUs on the DRAGO supercomputer at the Spanish National Research Council (CSIC)

 ## Data provenance